PrimoAI ($PRIMO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PrimoAI Historical Price

-According to the latest data gathered on PrimoAI live price page, the current price of PrimoAI is 0.00092725USD.
-The circulating supply of PrimoAI($PRIMO) is 500.00M $PRIMO , giving it a market capitalization of $463.63K.
+According to the latest data gathered on PrimoAI live price page, the current price of PrimoAI is 0USD.
+The circulating supply of PrimoAI($PRIMO) is 500.00M $PRIMO , giving it a market capitalization of $475.20K.

 - 7 Days0.00%$ --$ 0.001178$ 0.000704